developer-program/engineering-track/docs/aws/iam.md

 ### Permissions

-Specify if an user, role, group can access a AWS resouce and to what extent(Read, Write)
+Specify if an user role, the group can access an AWS resource and to what extent (Read, Write)

 ### Policy

 A grouping of permissions.
-There are already default Managed Policies, commonly used policy, that aws created for you to use.
+There are already default Managed Policies, commonly used policy, that AWS created for you to use.

 ### Groups